YouYueHuang/SelfDrivingCarProjects/P2-Traffic-Sign-Classifier/README.md

 ---
 In this project, I will apply deep neural networks and convolutional neural networks to classify traffic signs.
 The traffic sign images are from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, I will then try out your model on images of German traffic signs from other external sources.

+Files
+---
+Ipython notebook with code
+HTML output of the code

 Data exploration
 ---
-Let's begin with the data exploration.
+1. Dataset Summary

   * The training data set consists of 43 classes of colored traffic sign images 32x32 in size.
   * The size of training set: 34799
   * The size of validation set: 4410.
   * The size of test set: 12630.

+2. Exploratory Visualization

 Sample images of each class and its corresponding frequency in the training data set is shown below.